monkphin/HobbySub/README.md

 Payment
 Purpose: Logs each payment attempt or success.
-Linked to a specific order and user.
+Linked to a specific order.
 Stores amount, date, payment method, and status (paid, failed).
 Used to show transaction history and admin reporting.